LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ![Python output](figures/6-1-3-1.png)

-The data distribution diagram shows that most of the data are gathered in a specific space, but a few are scattered in a very peripheral place.
-These data that are far from the group are called outliers.
-For data classification or clustering, outliers can easily lead our model or algorithm to extremes, thus losing its versatility, so we need to remove these data first.
+The map revealed that most data points were clustered in certain areas, but some were spread out, far from the main group.
+These isolated data points are known as outliers.
+When we're classifying or grouping data, outliers can skew our model or algorithm, making it less effective.
+Therefore, we removed these outliers to improve our analysis.

 ### Outlier removal

-The method of removing outliers is nothing more than using the statistical characteristics of the data, which can be defined according to the needs of different application scenarios.
-In our example, we define one of the sensor data as an outlier if its value deviates from the mean by more than two standard deviations.
-After removing the data of these outliers, we redraw the three-dimensional distribution map to observe its distribution.
+We use a specific method to identify and remove unusual data points, or outliers, from our dataset.
+This method is based on standard statistical techniques and can be adjusted based on the unique requirements of different projects.
+In our case, we consider any sensor data from the Civil IoT Taiwan Data Platform an outlier if it's more than two standard deviations away from the average.
+By removing these outliers, we then create a new three-dimensional map to better understand the data's pattern.

 ```python
 def Outlier_Filter(arr, k):